 The Master Cultural and Social Anthropology at the UvA allows students to design and conduct their own ethnographic project.
 Through in-depth fieldwork, students are stimulated to think critically about social and cultural phenomena and engage with current anthropological debates.
-The programme deals with questions surrounding migration and mobility, sexuality and gender, infrastructure and labour, environment and sustainability, globalization and identity, political activism, STS, race and care.
+The department is characterized by its broad research agenda that deals with questions relating to migration and mobility, sexuality and gender, infrastructure and labour, environment and sustainability, globalization and identity, political activism, STS, race and care.

 |Degree programme||MSc Cultural and Social Anthropology|